theinternetftw/dmgo/README.md

  * Glitches are relatively rare but still totally happen!
  * Graphical and auditory cross-platform support!

 That last bit relies on [glimmer](https://github.com/theinternetftw/glimmer).
-Let me know if it fails on your platform.

 Tested on windows 10 and ubuntu 18.10.

 #### Dependencies: